firmenich/NNLSjs/README.md

 I make two versions one for float and one for double.
 Float is faster but depending on your computation and data Double may be usefull too.

+CAUTION:

+It's crutial to free the pointers during each iteration of the loop to avoid memory explosion!

 Guillaume